verrazzano/docs/content/en/docs/releasenotes/_index.md

 - WebLogic Kubernetes Operator v4.0.6
 - WebLogic Monitoring Exporter v2.1.3

+Known Issues:
+- The fluentd plug-in used in verrazzano can not read the journal db logs in newer versions of systemd.
+This specifically impacts on community editions of kindset version 1.24.10 or more and Ubuntu 21.04, Oracle Linux 9 and any operating systems that has that has systemd version 246 or higher.

 ### v1.5.3
 Features:
 - The `vz` CLI `uninstall` command now prompts you to confirm before continuing with the uninstall operation.